-Claudio Ranieri is the current head coach of Watford and is one of 11 managers to win the Premier League.
+Claudio Ranieri was most recently the head coach of Watford and is one of 11 managers to win the Premier League.

 From September 2000 to June 2004, Ranieri managed Chelsea and guided them to the UEFA Champions League semi-finals and an FA Cup Final in his spell at Stamford Bridge.